 - While I love the seed topping on this bread, you can easily skip it if you prefer.
 Leave it plain or do the egg wash and use some rolled oats on top instead.

-- This bread will be Vegan, if made with brown sugar (instead of honey) and using water on top instead of the egg wash.
+- This bread would be vegan, if made with brown sugar (instead of honey) and using water on top instead of the egg wash.

-- You can make this bread as one large 9×5 loaf, as two shorter, smaller 8×4 loaves.
+- You can make this bread as one large 9×5 loaf or as two shorter, smaller 8×4 loaves.
 Note that baking time will be less for the 8×4 loaves.
-Refer to the Recipe Card below for some guidance there.
+Refer to the Recipe Card below for some guidance.

 - Be careful with doubling this recipe.
 While it can be done, the dough is bulky and doubling may put too big a strain on a stand mixer.